SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

          return (currentMin, currentMax)
       }

-You can use optional binding to check if this version of the ``minMax`` function returns an actual tuple value or ``nil``:
+You can use optional binding to check whether this version of the ``minMax`` function returns an actual tuple value or ``nil``:

 .. testcode:: tupleTypesAsReturnTypes2